Skip to main content

 1. Standard fees.
 It is common to see all of these charges listed on your landline phone bill.
 All landline consumers can expect to pay these fees.
 State or federal law may require these fees.

 • Subscriber Line Charge (SLC) – The SLC is also known as an access fee.
-The SLC is a fee that allows your provider to maintain the local phone network, such as phone lines.
+The SLC allows your provider to maintain the local phone network, such as phone lines.
 Providers assess this fee for every phone line, meaning households with more than one phone line can be charged more.
 The Federal Communications Commission has ruled that this fee may not exceed $6.50 per line.

-• Telecommunications Relay Service (TRS) fee – This fee helps cover the cost of providing cost-free transmission and translation phone services to consumers with hearing or speech disabilities.
+• Telecommunications Relay Service (TRS) – This fee helps cover the cost of providing cost-free transmission and translation phone services to consumers with hearing or speech disabilities.

-• Local number portability fee – This fee pays for phone number portability, or “porting.”
+• Local number portability – This fee pays for phone number portability, or “porting.”
 Portability means you can keep the same phone number when you switch providers.

-• Minimum monthly fee – Some providers assess this fee for long-distance calls.
-The minimum fee is the same month to month, even if you don’t make long-distance calls.
+• Minimum monthly feeSome providers assess this charge for long-distance calls.
+The minimum fee is the same month-to-month, even if you don’t make long-distance calls.

 3. Consumer opt-in charges.
 These fees are charged to consumers that choose to use these services.

 4. Taxes.
-All local phone bills are subject to a 3 percent federal tax, in addition to state and local sales taxes.
+All local phone bills are subject to a 3 percent federal tax in addition to state and local sales taxes.
 Your bill should clearly identify these taxes.

 Paying your bill